 Authorised Firearms Officer medical training [Enhanced Level] is aimed at who?

-Officers in [or about to become] an Authorised Firearms Officer medic or instructor role.
+Officers or staff in [or about to become] an Authorised Firearms Officer medic or instructor role.

 How long is it?